dazld/backbone-autocomplete-view/readme.md

 The view takes standard parameters, `collection` etc, and also an option `minimumInputLength` if you want to restrict searching until the input length is above a certain value.
 It defaults to zero (this might not be so great).

+By default, the view uses a field called 'name' from the models in the collection for searching.
+If you want to set your own, you can pass it as `searchField` when instantiating.

 ## `onSelect(<model>)`

 Callback fired by the view when a user selects something by clicking on it, or by pressing enter after using the arrow keys